The last time I made ribs, it got me thinking about my best tips for cooking homemade dry rub ribs 3-2-1 style on the pellet grill or smoker.

 If you put barbecue sauce on ribs and then cook them for hours there is a 100% chance that the barbecue sauce will burn and ruin your efforts.

-Use your finger or a butter knife to loosen the membrane from the bone and then grab it with a paper towel to pull it free from the bone.
+Use your finger or a small knife like a butter knife to loosen the membrane from the bone and then grab it with a paper towel to pull it free from the bone.

 Some ribs like the ones you purchase at Costco already have the membrane removed so you can get to cooking quicker.
 If you're extra nice to your neighborhood butcher, you may even be able to ask him to remove the membrane for you.